 In 2011, John joined PrintingHouse Press where he immediately began working directly with clients.
 He became a very quick study in the appellate arena and has since assisted countless attorneys in perfecting appeals and filing appellate briefs in the State and Federal Courts.
 His success can be attributed to the combination of a customer service-oriented background together with a thorough knowledge of appellate practice and procedure.
 He is an integral part of the PHP team and works closely with the other veterans of the very seasoned staff.
 Most recently, John has been teaming up with fellow appellate consultant, Eric Kuperman, Esq. in administering a CLE pertaining to local appellate procedures.

 In 2017 John was named in LI Business News’s 40 Under 40.
 He continues to take an active role in his community and is a member of both the “We Care” Golf Committee—the charitable arm of the Nassau County Bar Association–and the Nassau Women’s Bar Golf Committee, as well as the Advisory Board for Molloy College Legal Studies.
-He lives with his wife and son in Sayville, where he was inducted to the Sayville Athletic Hall of Fame.
+He lives with his wife and two kids in Sayville, where he was inducted to the Sayville Athletic Hall of Fame.